MoeraOrg/moeraorg.github.io/overview/node.md

 But, for backward compatibility, if a user connects with a Moera-capable browser to a site that does not provide Moera API, it will show the regular HTML interface.
-And another way around, if a user connects with a regular web browser to a Moera-capable site, it will show the fallback Web UI described above.
+Conversely, if a user connects with a regular web browser to a Moera-capable site, it will show the fallback Web UI described above.